-Grace Attlee is a cross-disciplinary facilitator, creative producer, artist and mentor/coach, with 15 years experience weaving threads between tech, fashion, illustration, activism and literature.
+Grace Attlee is an illustrator, cross-disciplinary facilitator, creative producer and mentor, with 15 years experience weaving threads between tech, fashion, activism, literature and visual culture.

 She started out as community manager at a start-up, where open-source technology was being used to teach electronics to young people, make custom musical instruments and interactive installations.
-This kickstarted Grace's interest in running participatory and educational programmes, and she went on to manage illustration and poetry projects with the likes of Apples and Snakes and The Face.
+This kickstarted Grace's interest in creative pedagogy, and she went on to manage ambitious illustration and poetry projects with the likes of Apples and Snakes and The Face magazine, working with groups of young people and women.

 Working with Grace on my book, PINCH ME, has been such a pleasure.
 She skilfully picked out the essential themes of my manuscript that she felt would work visually, creating a final cover image that perfectly fuses so many of its elements.
 Throughout the whole project, Grace kept me updated with her progress, and took on board my own thoughts and ideas along the way.
 I’m absolutely thrilled with the cover illustration - it’s been receiving as many compliments as the book itself!